nogalpaulina/hrs-portlets/README.md

 + When set, Manager Time and Approval uses this URL as the href for a list-of-links link shown to to employees with a particular role.
++ When not set, this link is not shown.

 ### Specific to Payroll Information